-A few weeks ago, we rolled over some fancy new motion logging software that we created.
+A few weeks ago, we rolled over some fancy new motion-logging software that we created.
 It runs in the background when people are viewing your Snaps, and tracks where users look in your image, periodically saving the data to our servers.

 Using this gathered data, we are able to graph it into a Heat Map, which we can then overlay on top of your image.

-Red shows where more time was spent (Hot), blue shows the spots where the least amount of time (Cool) was spent viewing.
+Red shows where more time was spent (Hot), and blue shows the spots where the least amount of time (Cool) was spent viewing.

-People like different things, and so we allow for some real time changes of the chart to suit your style: You can adjust the radius of the blobs, the overall blur/blending, as well as the scale of the entire chart. (i.e. It takes more/less view time for a section to register as ‘red’).
+People like different things, and so we allow for some real-time changes of the chart to suit your style: You can adjust the radius of the blobs, the overall blur/blending, as well as the scale of the entire chart. (i.e. It takes more/less view time for a section to register as ‘red’).

 For the folks on the plans that include this report, you’ll find it in the Reporting area of your Dashboard.
 People on the plans that don’t include it can update their plans at any time and get access immediately.

 The heat map logging component runs automatically for all people viewing your Snaps, so there’s nothing you need to activate.